 Benefits Advice and Advocacy

 A low take-up rate of tax credits by the Chinese has been recorded by the UK Government.
-However, with proper advice and support, the ethnic Chinese can make choices and access mainstream benefits to help relieve them from poverty.
+However, with proper advice and support, the Chinese community can access mainstream benefits to help relieve them from poverty.

 We can help you to apply for: